Contents

 Most people (ourselves included!) are using Ethernet cables that are so old no-one remembers where they came from.

 If you’ve got ancient cables, it might be worth upgrading.
-Be sure to replace the one connecting your wall socket or DSL filter to your router and the ones connecting your router to your computer/other devices.
+Be sure to replace the one connecting your fibre broadband port or phone socket to your router, and the ones connecting your router to your computer/other devices.

-Look for Category 5e/6 Ethernet cables when shopping online.
+Look for Category 6/6a/7 Ethernet cables when shopping online.
 Each category (often abbreviated to “Cat”) refers to certain strict specifications that the cable must be manufactured in accordance with.
-Cat 5e for example will transmit data at up to 1Gbps, which is plenty fast for most households.
+Cat 6 for example will transmit data at up to 10Gbps, which is plenty fast for most households.

 Also make sure that your Ethernet cables aren’t too long – data can begin to drop out over long distances.
 This will force your computer to have to wait for lost TCP packets to be retransmitted, slowing you down significantly.